-nCino’s affinity groups are organic and employee-led, with a focus on building connection and belonging among employees while providing resources to the broader nCino community.
+nCino’s Employee Resource Groups (ERGs) are organic and employee-led, with a focus on building connection and belonging among employees while providing resources to the broader nCino community.
 Recruiting diverse talent, professional and leadership development, mentoring and community outreach are also core purposes of the groups.
-Each affinity group includes executive sponsorship and a connection to the Diversity and Inclusion Council.
+Each ERG includes executive sponsorship and a connection to the Diversity and Inclusion Council.

-In this series, we’re excited to offer a deeper dive into the members and goals of each affinity group.
+In this series, we’re excited to offer a deeper dive into the members and goals of each ERG.
 In celebration of National Veteran and Military Families Month, we’re highlighting the Veterans Network.

 The Veterans Network was founded by Mark Rothschild in 2021 and is currently led by Manny Sable, Joel Williams, Kevin Keim, and Josh Blickhan with help from a key group of supporters.
 The mission of the Vet-Net is to provide a welcoming and uplifting community for the empowerment, enrichment, and advancement of nCino’s military-affiliated employee population and their allies.
 Aiming to bring cultural awareness and education to its members and the broader nCino team, the Veterans Network also offers a safe space for dialogue and support.
 While programming is specific to the needs of the military-affiliated employee population (veterans, currently serving military reservists, and family members of active-duty military, veterans, and reservists), membership is open to all nCino employees.

 “I wanted to start the VetNet because I experienced first-hand how difficult it is to transition to civilian life,” says Joel Williams.
 When in college, I saw countless veterans struggle with adapting to civilian life.
 At nCino, when I began my internship, I saw the strengths that veterans possess but find difficult to tap into.
 Many veterans, too proud to reach out, struggle silently and often alone.”